souldern/souldern.github.io/home/events/platinum-2022/index.md

 If you stop a slideshow by clicking anywhere on the image, a link to the google photo album will be shown.
-Some of the images from the sports day are short video clips and may be viewed as videos in google photo album page.
+Some of the images from the sports day are short video clips and may be viewed as videos in the photo album page.

 **Contributions to these albums are still welcome**